Agnes Pareyio: Biography

 Soon after her marriage at 18, Pareyio joined the Kenyan women's organization Maendeleo Ya Wanawake, where she became a leader.
 Her efforts eventually turned to fighting female genital mutilation.

 An opponent of FGM, Pareyio teaches girls about the procedure, using wooden models of the female reproductive tract to show different types of FGM.
 She challenges cultural practices and engaging with communities that propagate the procedure, suggesting and demonstrating alternative female rites of passage.

 Pareyio runs a safe house for young girls escaping from female genital mutilation.
 She works with each girl's family to help them understand the consequences of FGM and convince them to spare their daughter from the procedure.
 She also educates women who perform FGM about its harms.

 Pareyio was the first Maasai women to be elected Deputy Mayor of her locality.
 Pareyio has also analyzed the patriarchal social effects of FGM, including the ways that the procedure is used to take girls out of education and other means of economic and social independence.

 Pareyio was named United Nations in Kenya Person of the Year in 2005, for her work towards gender equality and women's empowerment.

+In 2022 she became the first women MP elected for the constituency of Narok.
+She was one of several new women MPs as the total number of women MPs elected increased in 2022.
+Suzanne Kiamba, Amina Laura Mnyazi, Irene Mrembo Njoki, Phyllis Jepkemoi, Marianne Jebet Kitany, Mary Maingi and Pareyio were all new MPs.